NCAR/tiegcm/doc/userguide/diags.rst

+.. index:: diagnostic fields

 .. _diagnostics:

 Saving Diagnostic Fields
 ========================

 The diagnostics module (:download:`diags.F <../../src/diags.F>`) in the TIEGCM will calculate and save :term:`diagnostic fields` to the secondary histories.
 The user can add any subset of these fields to the :ref:`SECFLDS <SECFLDS>` parameter list in the namelist input file.
 See the :download:`diagnostics namelist example <_static/diags.inp>`.

 Table of Available Diagnostics
 ------------------------------